 As with most inventions, there are precedents.
 One early solution was a convertible sink that had a removable divider.
 But the convertible sink inventors didn't recognize that kitchen sinks get dirty; the grooves on the convertible sinks constantly became clogged with gunk.

 Kohler felt that it made more sense to create a solid product that had no moving parts and no grooves to cause cleaning problems.
 So Kohler inventors Tod Babick, William Gordon, and Richard Kuether came up with the Smart Divide.

-Kohler's plans originally allowed for a divider that was anywhere from 20% to 70% of the height of the outside rim of the sink.
+Kohler's plans originally allowed for a divider that was anywhere from 20-percent to 70-percent of the height of the outside rim of the sink.
 In other words, if the basin was 10 inches deep, the divider might be as low as 2 inches or as high as 7 inches.
 But this proved impractical, because a 2-inch high divider didn't allow for any room to fill up the separate basins, and 7 inches was nearly identical to a standard double-basin sink.
-When full, the single-basin (what Kohler calls "the Third Zone) was nearly level with the outside rim of the sink.
+When full, the single-basin (what Kohler calls The Third Zone) was nearly level with the outside rim of the sink.
 So Kohler designers settled on a divider that rises to 50 to 60 percent of the basin height.

 Manufacturers of Low-Divide Sinks

 - Kohler: Kohler developed the low-divide sink carrying the brand-name Smart Divide.
 It's made of enameled cast iron and comes in four models.
 Kohler provides the most choices in low-divide sinks, though they are also the most expensive.

 - Elkay: U.S.-based brand Elkay makes a variety of low-divide sinks in stainless steel and quartz.

 - Swanstone: Swanstone makes an under-mount sink with a low divider with its signature Swanstone material.